253olivares/workSite/README.md

-# workSite
+# Code repository for the Grady Brothers website
- Rebuilding Grady Brothers Website and fixxing some errors
+An organization I was previously affiliated with.
+I currently no longer work there and continue to host their site to allow the company to maintain a Web presence.